Good Sam Enterprises: History

 In March 1997, as part of the Company's $130 million offering of the holding company notes due 2007, AGI acquired Camping World, Inc. and Ehlert Publishing for approximately $123 million and $22.3 million, respectively.

 Subsequently, the Company focused on integrating its operations and repaying indebtedness.
 In October 1998, the Company issued $200 million of senior secured credit facilities to repay its then existing senior credit facility as well as the AGI Subordinated Notes, and in December 2001 the Company completed a $52.3 million property sale / leaseback transaction, the proceeds of which were used to repay senior indebtedness.

 On August 15, 2009, AGI failed to make a $6.2 million interest payment to bondholders, and Standard & Poors subsequently lowered AGI's credit rating to D. Standard & Poor reported that they had taken this view because bondholders will be receiving less than par value for the notes and because of the company's highly leveraged financial profile, weak operating outlook, and limited liquidity given the near-term maturity of its senior credit facility.
 In May 2011, AGI announced that it was changing the company's name to Good Sam Enterprises.
 Ehlert Publishing was spun off by 2013 as a separate company under the control of the Adams family.

 In early October 2016, Camping World raised $251 million in an initial public offering.
 The 11.4 million shares sold for $22 each.
 Marcus Lemonis co-owns the company with private equity firm Crestview Partners and plans to retain "substantial control" through his ownership of ML Acquisition and ML R.V.
 Group.

+In late October 2016, Good Sam Enterprises acquired five consumer tradeshows from Odyssey Management, expanding its media and events activities, according to Camping World Holdings.

+Strategic review

+In January 2024, Camping World Holdings announced it was reviewing potential strategic alternatives for its Good Sam business, including a possible sale, spin-off, or other disposition, and stated that no decision had been made and no deadline had been set for the review process.

+Financial partnerships

+In December 2025, Good Sam announced an expanded partnership with Octane Lending to support branded financing ("Good Sam Powered by Octane") across Camping World's dealership locations and digital purchasing platforms; the announcement also said Good Sam participated in Octane's Series F funding round.

+Programs and offerings

+An investor presentation describing the Good Sam business lists program categories that include emergency assistance (such as roadside assistance and travel assistance), financial protection programs (including extended service plans and an insurance agency), tire and maintenance programs, and campground/destination and loyalty products (including memberships, travel guides, and Coast to Coast Resorts).
+Good Sam offers a variety of products and services for RV owners and outdoor travelers, including roadside assistance and protection products, insurance programs, campground and destination services, and rewards programs targeted at members of the Good Sam Club and affiliated networks.